-For the year ended December 31, 2016, the Corporate Governance and Nominating Committee was comprised of Messrs.
+For the year ended December 31, 2017, the Corporate Governance and Nominating Committee was comprised of Messrs.
 Fretwell (Chair), Webster and Kinley.
 This committee is responsible for identifying new candidates for nomination to the Board.
+Following the Meeting, the Corporate Governance and Nominating Committee will be comprised by Mr, Kinley, Mr. Stephens and Ms. Decher.